-100 Ibid fn 67.
+Ibid. fn.
+67.

-101 P.27.
-"The persons thus selected have, therefore, seldom received any legal education; other requisites are more valued.
-It results almost inevitably that they must often be prompted to act upon their own individual notions of justice, instead of ascertained rules of law...
-Nor is it reasonable to expect that individuals, called upon to act judicially without previous training by legal study or habits, should not be more keenly alive to what may appear to them the expediency in the particular case before them than to the paramount importance of acting on fixed principles of law."
+Report of the Criminal Commissioners at 27.
+'The persons thus selected have, therefore, seldom received any legal education; other requisites are more valued.
+It results almost inevitably that they must often be prompted to act upon their own individual notions of justice, instead of ascertained rules of law . . .
+Nor is it reasonable to expect that individuals, called upon to act judicially without previous training by legal study or habits, should not be more keenly alive to what may appear to them the expediency in the particular case before them than to the paramount importance of acting on fixed principles of law.'